 somewhat effective to find candidates.
 But before using it for sourcing

 subjects, you should ask yourself, “How often do the people I’m looking for go

 to Craigslist to find research studies to participate in?”
 If the answer is

 or never, it may not be the right place to source testing subjects.

-You can work with your office manager to post an ad on Craigslist, schedule them
+You can work with Operations to post an ad on Craigslist, schedule them, and

-to come into our office, and compensate them for their time after the test.
-We
+compensate them for their time after the test.
+We have a detailed

 Generally, we should compensate people for their time when possible.
 That value